 Tuesday 17th March 2026, was a very windy stormy day.
-Looking at the sea from my kitchen window it seemed improbable the forecast weather of light winds, rising temperatures and sunshine for Wednesday 18th March was likely.
+Looking out at the sea from my kitchen window it seemed improbable the forecast weather of light winds, rising temperatures and sunshine for Wednesday 18th March was very likely.
 I dillydallied all day about paddling on Wednesday, about where I should go, and indeed if I should bother going paddling at all.
-I just kept putting off making a decision with the wind whistling around the house, and especially getting any of my kit together.
-About mid afternoon I pretty much decided if I was going to paddle anywhere I may as well complete the remaining islands on Loch Lomond.
-I knew this paddle would be 20nm, so would be a good test for me.
-Especially as I have been so physically active lately sorting out the garden at the hoose.
-It would also get this paddle out of the way, early in the year so when the better weather does finally arrive I can concentrate on doing paddles further afield.
+I just kept putting off the decision, with the wind whistling around the house and seeing the whitecaps on the sea outside.
+About mid-afternoon I pretty much decided if I was going to paddle anywhere, I may as well complete the remaining islands on Loch Lomond.
+Loch Lomond would at least offer calmer conditions than the sea with lighter winds and no tidal movements.
+Having planned this paddle some time ago; from when I previously completed circumnavigation of nine of the Loch Lomond islands, I knew this paddle would be 20nm and therefore it would be a good test for me.
+Especially, as I have been so physically active lately, sorting out the garden at the house.
+It would also get this paddle around the remaining Loch Lomond Islands, for the Performance Sea Kayak 1000 Islands challenge, out of the way early in the year.
+So that when the better weather does arrive in the summer, I can concentrate on doing paddles further afield.

-When the six o clock news came on, on the TV, I still hadn't decided if it was going to be a yay or nay to paddling.
-That is until the weather forecast came on and seemed to confirm, with all the other forecasts I'd seen, that Wednesday was going to be a compete change to the storm we were still having and yes, fine conditions would prevail.
-I then spent the next couple of hours getting the roof rack on the car, and packing everything I would need for the Loch Lomond trip.
+When the six o clock news came on the TV in the evening, I still hadn't decided if it was going to be a yay or nay to paddling.
+That is until the weather forecast was presented and yes, it seemed to confirm with all the other forecasts I'd seen, Wednesday was going to be a compete change to the storm we were still experiencing; fine conditions would prevail.
+I then spent the next couple of hours organising everything I would need for the Loch Lomond trip.

-I decided to paddle from Ardlochlay, just south of Luss, as there was a free lay-by to park in.
-Looking on google maps street view it was difficult to see if the get in was easily accessible or not, But I had heard of others using this spot so I assumed there must be something...
-I'd take the risk, and if that failed, I could always head for Luss, and pay through the nose for parking for the day.
+I decided to paddle from Ardlochlay, just south of Luss, as there is a free lay-by to park in right next to the loch.
+Having not been there before, I looked on google maps street view the night before.
+It was difficult to see if the get in was easily accessible or not, but I had heard of others using this spot, so I assumed there must be something(?).
+I decided to take the risk and head there first in the morning.
+If that failed, I could always head to Luss and pay through the nose for parking there for the day.

-Arriving Ardlochlay the lay-by was more or less empty and I immediately saw the get in/out, right next to where I had parked.
+Arriving at Ardlochlay, the lay-by was more or less empty and I immediately saw the get in/out.
+It was right next to where I had parked in the lay-by.
 Easy.
-It was just a case of getting on with it.
-The weather was glorious - such a transformation from 10 hours earlier.
-There wasn't a ripple to be seen on the loch at Ardlochlay and the views were stunning.
+From now on, it was just a case of getting on with it.
+The weather was glorious - such a transformation from a few hours earlier.
+There wasn't even a ripple to be seen on the loch at Ardlochlay and the views were simply stunning.

-I had printed out a map with my route on, but having studied the map planning the route I pretty much knew it off pat.
-There were two occasions when I reached for my GPS during the trip.
-Both were on leaving a circumnavigated island and starting a crossing to the next island.
-As the islands, vegetation wise, look more or less identical, from a distance the islands appear to merge into one, and it is difficult to see where an island starts and ends.
-Looking at my gps I could easily confirm I was on the right track.
+I had previously printed out a map with my route on, but having studied the map whilst planning the route, I pretty much knew it off pat.
+However, out on the water, there were a couple of occasions where I had to refer to my GPS.
+As the islands, vegetation wise, look more or less identical from a distance, the islands can appear to merge into one long island.
+Being able to look at the planned track on my GPS, confirmed I was on the right compass bearing.

-As I set off at 08:30, I was quite ahead of my planned schedule, where I originally planned a stop at Balmaha for Coffee and Cake, or lunch at least.
-But as I circumnavigated Inchalloch, I decided I'd carry on.
-I wasn't particularly hungry.
-It wasn't until I had completed Inchfad, that I decided to have a sandwich and some drink.
-The remains Islands were soon ticked off and I was arriving back at Ardlochlay.
+Setting off at 08:30, I was well ahead of my initial 10:00am schedule.
+Consequently, I had no need to stop at Balmaha for lunch.
+And indeed, by the time I was circumnavigating Inchalloch, it was well before lunchtime, so I decided to skip lunch at Balmaha and carry on.
+It wasn't until I had completed the circumnavigation of Inchfad, I decided to stop paddling in the middle of the loch and have a sandwich and drink.
+After Inchfad, the remaining islands were soon ticked off and before I knew it, I was arriving back at Ardlochlay.

 The 13 Islands in the order I paddled them were: Inchgalbraith, Inchmurrin, Creinch, Torrinch, Aber Isle, The Kitchen, Clairinish, Inchcalloch, Ellanderroch, Inchfad, Ceardach, Bucinch, Stot Isle.